Psyyke/A.C.A.S/README.md

 > [!WARNING]
 > A.C.A.S is currently in development.
 Expect bugs, especially on variants.

-A.C.A.S is an **advanced chess assistance system** which helps you make better moves with the help of a chess engine.
+A.C.A.S is an **Advanced Chess Assistance System** which helps you make better moves with the help of a chess engine.
 Just install the userscript, open the A.C.A.S GUI and you're good to go!
 No downloading needed.

 ![Screenshot of A.C.A.S](https://github.com/user-attachments/assets/a002e782-dac0-4b06-bf36-3fe009d6dd3a)